Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services

+In the \textbf{second} step, all collected fields are converted into the 18 resilience attributes defined in \S\ref{subsec:attribute}.
+This includes mapping hosting-enterprise names to their corresponding categories using a curated enterprise-classification catalog (stored in JSON), converting geolocations to country codes, enumerating string-valued fields, counting server instances and name servers, and identifying unique administrative subnets and ASes.
+In the \textbf{third} step, each attribute is evaluated according to its scoring criteria in Table~\ref{tab:resilience_framework}.
+These criteria are implemented as modular scoring functions configured through a YAML file, allowing assessors to modify the scoring logic without altering the core pipeline.
 Lastly, in the \textbf{fourth} and final step, the pipeline aggregates attribute scores from their lowest hierarchical level upward, following the strategies shown in Fig.~\ref{fig:attribute}.
 Depending on the attribute, aggregation uses direct mapping, the worst-score-dominant strategy, or the best-score-dominant strategy, as specified in a YAML configuration file.
 The resulting JSON output contains all attributes and their scores throughout the hierarchy for the assessed domain.
 These aggregated results for government domains in the six studied countries are analyzed in \S\ref{sec:insights}.